lolaslab/acd-poc/README.md

 streaming to read and filter the WPT results.

 ### HTML-AAM
-Currently only showing data for HTML-AAM elements in Jaws.
+Currently only showing data for HTML-AAM elements in Jaws and Chrome.

 ## Questions
 1. How many WPT need to pass for an element to be supported?
 Should we be looking for specific sub tests passing instead